Robby:

 for one's personality.

-It ís easy to see that the junkie and the alcoholic are throwing
+Robby: It ís easy to see that

-life away, fix after fix and drink after drink.
-They are using those substances
+drink after drink.
+They are using those substances to avoid their feelings,

-to avoid their feelings, or to feel ok with those feelings.
-By doing that,
+or to feel ok with those feelings.
+By doing that, they are avoiding parts

-they are avoiding parts what we consider life to be.
+what we consider life to be.

 BeiYin: